 The WSU Center for NMR Spectroscopy is a central University facility that provides access to state-of-the-art NMR instrumentation.
-It is administered by the College of Sciences and its equipment has been funded by grants from the National Institutes of Health, the National Science Foundation, the Battelle Memorial Institute and the Murdock Charitable Trust.
+It is administered by the College of Arts and Sciences and its equipment has been funded by grants from the National Institutes of Health, the National Science Foundation, the Battelle Memorial Institute and the Murdock Charitable Trust.

 The facility is open for users from across the WSU campuses and from outside institutions.
 Access at very competitive rates (see rates) requires appropriate training and sign-up.
 Questions about this world-class facility may be directed to Zachariah Heiden or Bill Hiscox.

 The NMR Facility (Fulmer Hall, B3) includes one 300 MHz, one 400 MHz, one 500 MHz, and one 600 MHz Varian spectrometers.
 The 300 and 400 MHz spectrometers are commonly used for routine NMR experiments (1D and 2D experiments), while the 500 and 600 MHz spectrometers are utilized primarily for specialty experiments (solid-state, diffusion, variable temperature, and multi-nuclear NMR experiments).